 Prepare the cake one day ahead for best results.
 The sponge has to be completely cold before you spread the cream cheese frosting.
 Once you have finished filling and topping the cake and you have decorated it with sprinkles, you should keep it in the fridge for at least one hour for the cream to set.
 Serve it at room temperature.

 I can never wait, so I made the cake on a Saturday afternoon and we ate the first slices the same evening.
-The was still warm and the frosting too soft.
-The next day it was much better, but when the home is filled with the smell of freshly baked chocolate cake, how can one resist?
+The cake was still warm and the frosting too soft.
+The next day, the cake tasted much better, so if you can wait…do!
+Though I know, when the home is filled with the smell of freshly baked chocolate cake, how can one resist?